livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 ### 7.1 Binding contract

 * Public keys are derived by the Key Manager.
-* Graph Manager persists them as public key Attributes as defined in `01-protocol/05-keys-and-identity.md`.
+* [Graph Manager](07-graph-manager.md) persists them as public key Attributes as defined in [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
 * A public key binds permanently to one identity Parent.

 The Key Manager never writes to the graph directly.

 ### 7.2 Identity existence requirement

-* Signing or public key exposure is forbidden unless the identity Parent exists, matching the binding rules in `01-protocol/05-keys-and-identity.md`.
+* Signing or public key exposure is forbidden unless the identity Parent exists, matching the binding rules in [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
 * Exception is allowed only during identity creation flows explicitly orchestrated by higher layers.

 ### 7.3 Authority split